kubernetes/website/content/en/docs/concepts/services-networking/service.md

 {{< note >}}
-If the external service has a valid domain name and you don’t need port remapping, then using the “ExternalName” service type is an easy and quick way to map the external service to an internal one.
-If you don’t have a domain name or need to do port remapping, simply add the IP addresses to an EndpointSlice and use that instead.
+If the external service has a valid domain name and you don’t need port remapping, then using the `ExternalName` service type is an easy and quick way to map the external service to an internal one.
+If you don’t have a domain name or need to do port remapping, add the IP addresses to an `EndpointSlice` and use that instead.
 {{< /note >}}

 When looking up the host `my-service.prod.svc.cluster.local`, the cluster DNS Service